open-mmlab/mmengine/docs/en/migration/runner.md

 ### Testing process

-Since MMCV Runner does not integrate the test function, we need to implement the test scripts by our own.
+Since MMCV Runner does not integrate the test function, we need to implement the test scripts by ourselves.

-For MMEngine Runner, as long as we configure the `test_dataloader`, `test_cfg` and `test_evaluator` for the `Runner`, we can call `Runner.test` to start the testing process.
+For MMEngine Runner, as long as we have configured the `test_dataloader`, `test_cfg` and `test_evaluator` for the `Runner`, we can call `Runner.test` to start the testing process.

 **`work_dir` is the same for training**